David Allan Coe: Musical style

-Coe's musical style derives from blues, rock, and country music traditions.
+Coe's musical style derives from blues and country music traditions.
 His vocal style is described as a 'throaty baritone'.
 His lyrical content is often humorous or comedic, with William Ruhlmann describing him as a 'near-parody of a country singer'.
-Stephen Thomas Erlewine describes Coe as "a great, unashamed country singer, singing the purest honky-tonk and hardest country of his era […] he may not be the most original outlaw, but there is none more outlaw than him".
+Stephen Thomas Erlewine described Coe as "a great, unashamed country singer, singing the purest honky-tonk and hardest country of his era […] he may not be the most original outlaw, but there is none more outlaw than him".

-Coe's lyrics frequently include references to alcohol and drug use, and are often boisterous and cocky.
+Coe's lyrics frequently include references to alcohol and drug use and are often boisterous and cocky.
 Coe's debut album Penitentiary Blues was described as "voodoo blues" and "redneck music" by Allmusic's Thom Jurek.
 It focused on themes such as working for the first time, blood tests from veins used to inject heroin, prison time, hoodoo imagery, and death.
 The album's influences included Charlie Rich, Jerry Lee Lewis, Bo Diddley, Lightnin' Hopkins, and Tony Joe White.
 Coe later explained to Kristofer Engelhardt of Review: "I didn't really care for some of the country music until people like Kris Kristofferson and some of those people started writing songs.
 They had a little more to say than just, 'Oh baby I miss you', or whatever.
 I don't do anything halfway.
 Once I got into country music, I went back and researched it, and learned everything there was to know about it.
 I could do impersonations of Roy Acuff, Ernest Tubb, Hank Snow, Marty Robbins, just about anybody.
 I knew just about all there was to know about country music."